 By early afternoon, Casey learned that the family had been placed on a plane to Honduras, and that only White House intervention could now stop the deportation.
 By 6 p.m., he tweeted that the family was “gone.”

 Casey also sent Trump a letter with a photo of the child, urging him to stop the deportation and writing, “We are better than this.”
 Still, it wasn’t until later Wednesday night that Casey received word on the mother and child’s location: “It’s very likely that they are on the ground in Honduras and that’s a potential death sentence,” he tweeted.

-“I have had a long fight with two administrations about these families being detained at Berks but this is beyond that fight,” Casey said in a statement.
+ICE confirmed to VICE News the woman had been deported and said in a statement that officials “have been in direct contact with Sen. Casey’s office about the case, providing information as it became available.”
+Casey also issued a statement condemning the current state of homeland security.“I have had a long fight with two administrations about these families being detained at Berks but this is beyond that fight,” Casey said in a statement.
 “If the administration wants to have a debate on immigration, refugees, or those who seek asylum, fine — ready.
 But if we are going to begin a practice where the United State of America is calling ‘homeland security’ deporting kids, we have bigger problems that I thought.
 This is a charade that is being carried out while focus could be on keeping us safer.”